 (i) When considering the total impedance of the generator and the ERCOT system, if a 5% or greater reactance dip, or a reactance crossover of zero Ohms from negative to positive with increasing frequency, occurs within a +/- 3 Hz complement of the modal frequency, then the generator is considered to be potentially vulnerable to Torque Amplification.
 The percentage of a reactance dip is on the basis of the reactance maximum at the first inflection point of the dip where the reactance begins to decrease with increasing frequency.

-(3) The detailed SSR assessment shall include an electromagnetic transient program analysis or similar analysis.
-A Generation Resource is considered to be vulnerable to SSR if any of the following criteria are met:
+(4) The detailed SSO assessment shall include an electromagnetic transient program analysis or similar analysis.
+A Generation Resource, ESR, or Large Load is considered to be vulnerable to SSO if any of the following criteria are met: